|Project||Supporters||News||About SELRAP||Join us!|

-SELRAP, along with David Cutter (CEO of Skipton Building Society) and Andrew Stephenson MP (Pendle, and a SELRAP patron) met with Andrew Jones at Wetsminster on July 5th.
-The aim of this meeting was to update the minister and seek advice of options on how the re-opening the Skipton to Colne line could be progressed.
+SELRAP, along with David Cutter (CEO of Skipton Building Society) and Andrew Stephenson MP (Pendle, and a SELRAP patron) met with Andrew Jones at Westminster on July 5th.
+The aim of this meeting was to update the minister and seek advice on options of how the re-opening the Skipton to Colne line could be progressed.
 It was a sequel to a series of high level meetings SELRAP had with Network Rail, Rail North and train operators Arriva Northern.
 The minister heard that earlier in the year SELRAP had welcomed the publication of the transformational report by the Output Definitions Group.
-This consortium consisted of representatives from Lancashire and North Yorkshire County Councils, West Yorkshire Combined Authority, Transport for Greater Manchester, Pendle Borough and Craven District Councils, Network Rail and Northern Rail.
-This working party was instigated by the Department for Transport and a representative from SELRAP attended their meetings.
+This consisted of representatives from Lancashire and North Yorkshire County Councils, West Yorkshire Combined Authority, Transport for Greater Manchester, Pendle Borough and Craven District Councils, Network Rail and Northern Rail.
+This working group was instigated by the Department for Transport and a representative from SELRAP attended their meetings.

 Mr Cutter echoed the findings of the ODG report including the acknowledgement that the corridor between East Lancashire and Leeds suffers from poor transport

 connectivity .
 David Cutter was also concerned how that impacts on where his company (the town's largest employer) can recruit staff from and indeed at present